Our Special Educational Need & Disability (SEND) offer

 Our school environment

-Our environment is a one storey building which backs onto a large grassed play area surrounded by woodland.
+Our environment is a one storey building which backs onto a large astro, a grassed play areas surrounded by woodland, 2 polytunnels, raised growing beds, a sensory garden with a pond and wildlife area and a timetabled Sensory Room.
+Within the playground there are various areas dedicated to specific activities including a football and basketball court, a tricycle track, swings, zip wire and a roundabout.
 There are disabled toilets and classrooms lead out to the school playing field.
-Pupils use appropriate equipment such as cutlery, modified chairs, hearing loop system and writing tools to support their individual needs.
+Pupils use appropriate equipment such as cutlery, modified chairs, ICT Talkers and Communication Boards, and writing tools to support their individual needs.

 How we prepare for children/young people joining our school and leaving our school